 When writing a cover letter for an internship, let’s take a closer look at each step.

 I would like to apply for the position of Content Marketing Writer (Company Name).
 I learned about your company through the placement department at XYZ University.

 I am studying English at XYZ University.
 This is my last year and I will receive a degree in the spring.
 I was working as a writer for Student Magazine at XYZ University, and my professors and colleagues are proud of my skills and abilities.
 I learned the significance of SEO in the modernization and information technology era.
 I would like to know more about it and it would be an honor to practice it (company name).
 Will be a resource for my skills and abilities (company name).

 I know different writing styles and can definitely write in the voice of the audience.
 I believe I should be a great content marketing writer.
-I’d love to meet you to discuss your internship opportunities you may have.
+I’d love to meet you to discuss the internship opportunities you may have.
 I am sending you a sample of my work.
-You can reach 555-555-555 and email@example.com
+You can reach 555-555-555 and [email protected]

 Thank you very much for considering my application.